 - Minimizes the time needed for a quality repair.

-- Consider local streets, advanced warning, public involvement
+- Consider local streets, advanced warning, public involvement and truck detours.

 - Need to improve local roads prior to bridge construction.

 - Think about long-term closure.

 - Provides the best option for a high-quality repair.